awsdocs/aws-php-developers-guide/doc_source/s3-examples-creating-buckets.md

-# Creating and Using Amazon S3 Buckets with the AWS SDK for PHP Version 3<a name="s3-examples-creating-buckets"></a>
+# Creating and using Amazon S3 buckets with the AWS SDK for PHP Version 3<a name="s3-examples-creating-buckets"></a>

 The following examples show how to:
 + Return a list of buckets owned by the authenticated sender of the request using [ListBuckets](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-s3-2006-03-01.html#listbuckets)\.
 + Create a new bucket using [CreateBucket](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-s3-2006-03-01.html#createbucket)\.
 + Add an object to a bucket using [PutObject](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-s3-2006-03-01.html#putobject)\.

-All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/php/example_code)\.
+All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/php/example_code)\.

 ## Credentials<a name="credentials"></a>

-Before running the example code, configure your AWS credentials, as described in [Setting Credentials](guide_credentials.md)\.
-Then import the AWS SDK for PHP, as described in [Basic Usage](getting-started_basic-usage.md)\.
+Before running the example code, configure your AWS credentials, as described in [Setting credentials](guide_credentials.md)\.
+Then import the AWS SDK for PHP, as described in [Basic usage](getting-started_basic-usage.md)\.

  **Imports**